DaveSkender/Stock.Indicators/indicators/Ema/README.md

 **Double EMA**: You must supply at least 3×`N` or 2×`N`+100 periods of `history`, whichever is more.
 Since this uses a smoothing technique, we recommend you use at least 2×`N`+250 data points prior to the intended usage date for maximum precision.

+**Triple EMA**: You must supply at least 4×`N` or 3×`N`+100 periods of `history`, whichever is more.
+Since this uses a smoothing technique, we recommend you use at least 3×`N`+250 data points prior to the intended usage date for maximum precision.

 ## Response

 ```csharp